 How an Orthodontist Differs from a Dentist

 Orthodontics and Dentofacial Orthopedics is one of the nine specialties recognized by the American Dental Association.
-An orthodontist is a dental specialist who has graduated from dental school and subsequently been selected for and completed a two to three-year accredited post-graduate residency in the specialty.
+An orthodontist is a dental specialist who has graduated from dental school and been selected for and completed a two to three-year post-doctorate Master’s program and residency in the specialty.
 Only graduates from such residencies may refer to themselves as orthodontists in the United States.

-Orthodontists focus solely on correcting misaligned teeth and jaws using appliances such as traditional braces, aligners (Invisalign), or invisible lingual treatments (Brava), and do not perform restorative or cosmetic dental procedures (e.g., fillings, crowns, implants, laminates).
+Orthodontists focus solely on correcting misaligned teeth and jaws using appliances such as aligners (Invisalign), precision braces, and specialty tools and techniques.
+They do not perform restorative or cosmetic dental procedures (e.g., fillings, crowns, implants, laminates).
+This focus is required due to the complexity involved in accurate diagnosis and treatment planning for orthodontic cases and the resulting impact on the face and bite over the lifetime.

-An orthodontist is uniquely qualified to assess the facial formation of the growing child or aging adult and provide interceptive treatment designed to influence that formation to improve appearance, occlusion, and oral health.
+An orthodontist is trained in dentofacial orthopedics and is, therefore, uniquely qualified to assess the facial formation of the growing child and the ongoing facial changes of the adult and provide treatment designed to influence facial formation and change for the purpose of improving appearance, occlusion, and oral health over the lifetime.

 Through the clinical training of an orthodontic residency and private practice experience of completing over 8,000 orthodontic cases, I have not only gained an understanding of numerous orthodontic and dentofacial orthopedic approaches and appliances, but, more importantly, I have established a personal philosophy of diagnosis and treatment—a philosophy I share with you in the next section.